 These are the resources and tools that I have found the most helpful in running my business.
 Don't miss my book recommendations below, especially those on the social justice side of things, they're inspiring for all who are passionate about making a difference in their community and on the other side of the globe.

 Evernote: This is how I keep track of everything!
 Business + personal.
 I save resources and things I want to remember (much easier to search/find here than web browser bookmarks OR Pinterest) plus I keep track of a lot of my business management details here.

 Namecheap: When you're registering domain names, this is my go-to recommendation.
-I've got all my domains registered here and recommend them to all my clients (and for domain transfers).
+I've got all my domains registered here and recommend them to all my clients (even for domain transfers).
 Plus, their site is so nice to look at!

 MailerLite: for email lists and newsletters, this is the better option to go with if you've been considering MailChimp.
 ALL the features are available on the free plan when you're starting out and the pricing is lower overall once your list is large enough you need to pay for email services.
-PLUS, if you're already paying for email services and want to check it out for a comparison of features/pricing...you WILL receive a $20 credit when signing up from my link.
+PLUS, if you're already paying for email services and want to check it out for a comparison of features/pricing...you'll receive a $20 credit when signing up from my link.

 Dropbox: I use this for transferring large project-related files.
 It's also a great tool for housing downloadable graphic files and PDFs—also, it's the perfect way to access photos you have on your computer that you want to post on Instagram.
 Sign up for your own account to gain file storage accessible from all your devices.
 Dropbox is fantastic.

 Hightail Spaces: this is the most reliable tool I've found for delivering client's final files when their project is wrapped up.

 Wave: this is my favorite free financial/accounting website with apps for your mobile devices.
 Wave is an easy-to-use tool that is great for online businesses to use for invoicing as well as tracking receipts and expenses.